Signs Your Great Dane is Spoiled

 2. Laziness and Reluctance to Exercise

-I’ve noticed a concerning trend among Great Dane owners – our gentle giants becoming a bit too comfortable with their couch potato lifestyle.
+I’ve noticed a concerning trend among Great Dane owners—our gentle giants are becoming a bit too comfortable with their couch potato lifestyle.
 As a breed that needs regular exercise, a lazy Great Dane can spell trouble for their health and happiness.

 Key Signs of Exercise Reluctance: